gabrielbdornas/braicode/blog/2022-09-29-markdown-tutorial.md

 Markdown is a markup language for writing simple formatted documents without having to use a GUI to designate text as bold, italics, etc.
 This is great for writing documents quickly without losing time reaching for a mouse and writing formatted content across many platforms in a standard way.
-But if your not sure how to do something with markdown, you can also use HTML.

 Use Cases for Markdown:

-- Can be used to write documentation on github.com and similar platforms like [HackMD - Online Markdown Editor](https://hackmd.io/).
+- Can be used to write documentation on [GitHub](https://github.com) and similar platforms like [HackMD - Online Markdown Editor](https://hackmd.io/);
-(as .md files, the main page of a repo is always a readme.md file);
 - Can be used in slack/discord messages to quickly create code snippets and bold text;
 - Can be used in writing content on collaboration tools like Notion/Trello/Asana;
 - Can be used in notetaking apps like Boostnote and Obsidian;
-- Can be used to format text on social networks like reddit;
+- Can be used to format text on social networks like reddit; and
-- Can be used for content writing with most static site generators;
+- Can be used for content writing with most static site generators, as [livemark](https://livemark.frictionlessdata.io/), used in this blog
-- Can be used to write online documents in plataforns like

 In review, learning how to write content using markdown is a skills that opens up new possibilities in the tools you are probably already using making your life easier and more productive.
+You can even use HTML if you're not sure how to do something with markdown.

 ## How to Write Markdown